-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC hold negligent summer camps financially accountable for allowing children to get injured, abused, or killed.
+The child injury lawyers at Rosenfeld Injury Lawyers, LLC hold negligent summer camps financially accountable for allowing children to get injured, abused, or killed.
 All confidential or sensitive information you share concerning your legal matter remains private through an attorney-client relationship.

-Our child injury lawyers have a network of camp and safety experts who can be quickly deployed to investigate and interview people with knowledge of the incident to assist in building a case that is supportive to our theory of liability.
+Our summer camp accident lawyers have a network of camp and safety experts who can be quickly deployed to investigate and interview people with knowledge of the incident to assist in building a case that is supportive of our theory of liability.
 Call our legal team today at (888) 424-5757 for a free case review.

 Drowning and Water Hazards